DanielRDias/terraform-aws-mac/examples/Monterey_M2_full_setup/README.md

 # macOS Monterey - mac2 - example

 Configuration in this directory creates a dedicated host with a mac2.metal instance running Monterey.
+The instance root block device will be encrypted and has 50GB in size.
+Metadata options are enabled but require HTTP token authentication.
+The security group only allows ssh ingress to a specific IP, but you can adjust it if you have additional requirements.

 ## Example source code